WeblateOrg/weblate/docs/admin/config.rst

 Template to generate private commit e-mail for an user.
 Defaults to ``"{username}@users.noreply.{site_domain}"``.

+Set to blank string to disable.

 .. note::

-   Using different commit e-mail is opt-in for users, this can be configured in the :ref:`profile`.
+   Using different commit e-mail is opt-in for users unless configured by :setting:`PRIVATE_COMMIT_EMAIL_OPT_IN`.
+Users can configure commit e-mail in the :ref:`profile`.

 .. setting:: PROJECT_BACKUP_KEEP_COUNT